Getting your cat to the vet can be very tricky for even the most cunning cat owners!

 When choosing a carrier, make sure you get one that is plenty big, so your cat does not feel claustrophobic.
 Make sure the carrier is hard-sided, so that kitty is not freaked out if you pick up the carrier and the bottom collapses to make kitty feel insecure.

 If you do have a soft-sided carrier, I would not carry your cat in it.
 Rather, I would use the same steps above to get kitty used to your carrier, load the carrier in the car, and then get kitty inside for the car ride.

 Earlier, I wrote an article that described carriers that can be used for kitty’s car trips and confinement.
 From my research, one of the carriers I described is also good for all-around cat transport.

 This link takes you to where I describe a carrier of which I am quite fond.
 This carrier is plenty big and sturdy; it is perfect to help your cat feel secure.
 If you own two cats, check out this double cat carrier.
-Speaking of cars, let’s move on to the next area that your cat needs to be familiar with to make to your trips to the vet go smoothly.
+Speaking of cars, let’s move on to the next area that your cat needs to be familiar with to make your trips to the vet go smoothly.

 Familiarity With Cars

 Your cat should be used to riding in its carrier on car trips.
 Once your cat is in the carrier, and he or she is comfy, everything else involved in getting kitty to the vet will be easier.